Analysis | Are Americans growing warier of more government just as Biden tries to pass his big agenda?

 The evidence comes from new polling from the Gallup organization, which produces an annual survey of attitudes about government, governance and politics.
 In last year’s survey, 54 percent of Americans said government should do more to solve the country’s problems.
 In the latest round, conducted during the first half of September, 52 percent said government is trying to do too many things that are better left to businesses and individuals.

 The current findings are a reversion to the norm.
-Over that past 29 years of Gallup’s trend on this question, there was only one other time when half the country favored a more active role for government.
+Over the past 29 years of Gallup’s trend on this question, there was only one other time when half the country favored a more active role for government.
 That came in the immediate aftermath of the attacks of Sept.
 11, 2001, when the desire for more government was focused on security issues and defending the country from foreign terrorists, rather than on whether to spend more to deal with health and economic issues.
 Other than that moment and last year, Americans have been wary of too much government.

 That reality confronts Biden and his party as they press ahead to pass both a bipartisan infrastructure package and a Democrats-only package of social initiatives and climate programs.
 Like former Democratic presidents Bill Clinton and Barack Obama, Biden faces the twin challenges of asking voters to support more government while also trying to persuade the public that government is capable to doing what these presidents said was needed.

-Republicans have uniformly stood against more government and Democrats have been its champions, which adds to the dilemma for Biden.
+Republicans have uniformly stood against more government, and Democrats have been its champions, which adds to the quandary for Biden.
 As the intraparty debate in Congress over what was initially a $3.5 trillion spending package shows, there is a perceived political necessity to do as much as possible so as not to disappoint his party’s activist core.
-Democrats will need motivated voters in next year’s midterm election (and in the Virginia gubernatorial election in a few weeks).
+Democrats will need motivated voters in next year’s midterm elections (and in the Virginia gubernatorial election in a few weeks).

-If Republicans and Democrats haven’t changed much on the role of government, independents are the weathervanes on this question.
+If Republicans and Democrats haven’t changed much on the role of government, independents are the weather vanes on this question.
 In 2019, a bare majority of independents said government was trying to do too much.
 A year later, in the middle of the pandemic, 56 percent said government should be doing more.
 Today, those who back a more robust government are down to 38 percent while 57 percent say government is trying to do too much.

 Independents are a crucial part of the electorate that will help decide whether Democrats hold their majorities in the House and Senate in next year’s midterm elections.
 They were instrumental in the gains Democrats made in 2018 and in Biden’s election last year.
 If their current shift in attitude toward government translates into skepticism about the Biden agenda and leadership, Democrats could be in serious trouble next year.

-Gallup also underscored what has been a longstanding reality: the general distrust toward government.
+Gallup also underscored what has been a long-standing reality: the general distrust toward government.
 Trust in the government to handle international problems is at an all-time low, at 39 percent.
 As a cautionary note, this survey was done shortly after the chaotic withdrawal of U.S. forces from Afghanistan, which could have negatively affected the findings.

 Trust in government to handle domestic issues was also at 39 percent, again perhaps a factor of the timing of the survey, which coincided with the surge in covid cases from the delta variant and signs of higher inflation.